laxyyza/ssp/README.md

 # SSP - Simple Segmented Protocol

-SSP is an application-level, binary-based protocol with segmented payload and flexible design, compatible with both TCP and UDP.

-Primarily designed for transmitting various types of data within a single packet.
-For example, a single game packet can include multiple actions such as player movements, actions performed, and other events.
+SSP is a dynamic, application-level binary protocol designed to work over both TCP and UDP.
+Its payload is divided into 'segments,' allowing multiple types of data to be transmitted within a single packet.
+For example, a single game packet could include a player's position, input, events, and more.

-This project includes both the protocol specification and its implementation as a C library.
+This project encompasses the protocol's structure, its implementation, and a C-based network library.
+The library is designed to buffer multiple data segments before serializing them into a single packet for transmission.

 ## Protocol Structure
 Here's a high-level overview of a packet: